 SHRA's Portfolio Management Unit regularly monitors HOME-assisted properties to confirm that residents qualify for HOME designated units and borrowers comply with regulatory requirements as outlined in property agreements.
-The HOMe Monitoring Report is on file.

-In 2023, remote compliance monitoring reviews were conducted for HOME-assisted rental housing properties in the County.
+The HOME Monitoring Report is on file.
+In 2024, compliance monitoring reviews were conducted for HOME-assisted rental housing properties in the City of Sacramento.
 Compliance monitoring included a sample audit of tenant eligibility documentation and an assessment of property management performance.
+In addition, property documentation and an assessment of property management performance.
 In addition, property managers submitted the annual Unit Status Report, Affirmative Marketing Questionnaire, updated Tenant Wait List and Security Questionnaire Report for each property.
 The Unit Status Report includes a listing of current tenants occupying HOME-assisted units, household annual income, source of income, household size, ethnicity, household type, number of bedrooms, current rent amount, and affordable income designation.